martignoni/moodle-tool-guide/README.md

 [Moodle Tool Guide][site] is an [open licensed][cc] multilingual reference card for using [Moodle][moodle] version 3 and later, designed for teachers, educators and trainers.
 It provides info on what Moodle tool to use according to the pedagogical goal to achieve.

-[Moodle Tool Guide][site] is available in 12 languages: English, French, Italian, German, Dutch, Basque, Brazilian Portuguese, Portuguese, Spanish, Chinese, Finnish and Estonian.
+[Moodle Tool Guide][site] is available in 13 languages: English, French, Italian, German, Dutch, Basque, Brazilian Portuguese, Portuguese, Spanish, Chinese, Swedish, Finnish and Estonian.

 [![Build Status](https://github.com/martignoni/moodle-tool-guide/workflows/Hugo%20CI%20&%20deploy/badge.svg)](https://github.com/martignoni/moodle-tool-guide/actions?query=workflow%3A%22Hugo+CI+%26+deploy%22)